Everybody, Everybody, Everybody

 As soon as I learned that, my vocabulary changed.
 The next Sunday, instead of the words I had used before, I said that no matter what, “everybody, everybody, everybody” is welcome to receive the gifts of bread and wine at communion.

 Well, it stuck.
 From that point on, if I forgot to make the invitation in that particular way, people would remind me.
 The language has permeated our theology as church.
-“Everybody, everybody, everybody” became the tagline of who we are.
+“Everybody, everybody, everybody” became a statement about who we are.
 We welcome everyone to our table, where Christ is present, where bread and wine become our sacred feast.

 So come join us sometime soon, for worship, or service, or study, or some good food.
 And please take a moment to fill out the online welcome card you'll find below.
 I look forward to getting to know you.